When you buy through links on our site, we may earn an affiliate commission. Learn more

 Additional Security Features:

 Real‑world testing results: After Sarah imported her digital footprint, fraud protection immediately identified 12 instances where personal information appeared in the breach database—including a 2019 breach from a local gym that had never been publicly reported and an old Dropbox account she’d forgotten about from 2016.
-In our internal lab tests, Adam’s malware‑simulation suite achieved 100 % detection rates for both common threats (EICAR test files) and emerging samples (zero‑day simulations), while the VPN maintained speeds averaging 85 % of base connection across 15 different server locations.
-During parallel testing, Aura’s real‑time alerts landed in about three minutes, dramatically faster than Identity Guard in our side‑by‑side timing.
+The financial monitoring caught a fraudulent charge within minutes, while her bank’s own fraud detection took three days.
+In our internal lab tests, Adam’s malware‑simulation suite achieved 100% detection rates for both common threats (EICAR test files) and emerging samples (zero‑day simulations), while the VPN maintained speeds averaging 85% of base connection across 15 different server locations.
+During parallel testing with Identity Guard’s credit monitoring service, Aura’s real‑time alerts landed in about three minutes—up to 250x faster—dramatically outpacing the competition in our side‑by‑side timing tests.

 After years of wrestling with overcomplicated security software, Aura’s interface feels refreshingly intuitive.
 Sarah, who describes herself as ‘definitely not technical’, had everything configured and running within 15 minutes of signing up.